 First Assembly will present an brand-new, original, modern, musical-adaptation of the classic A Christmas Carol by Charles Dickens.
 Adapted and directed by Matthew Dunham with original music by Nate and Amy Jo Mattison, this 2-hour and 15-minute presentation has 17 exciting song and dance numbers with thrilling flashbacks to the 1950s and 1970s.
 If you appreciated the classic, you’re going to love this modern musical adaptation.

 Set in 2016 in Saint Paul Minnesota, this contemporary adaptation of A Christmas Carol is brought to life in a powerful new way.
-Spanning nearly two centuries, powerful themes capturing current societal trends today reinforce the original Victorian message by Charles Dickens.
-Adapted and Directed by Matthew Dunham with Original Music by Nate and Amy Jo Mattison, the 17 song and dance numbers, and cast of 70 adults and children help communicate the unforgettable story.
+Spanning nearly two centuries, powerful themes capturing current societal trends reinforce the original Victorian message by Charles Dickens.
+Adapted and directed by Matthew Dunham with original music by Nate and Amy Jo Mattison, the 17 song and dance numbers, and cast of 70 adults and children help communicate the unforgettable story.
 We cannot help but be encouraged by the redemptive power of God as we witness Scrooge’s transformation.

-Work began in January this year when the novel was studied, new themes applicable to today emerged, and fresh scenes began taking shape.
-Modernizing the show meant Ebenezer Scrooge’s childhood fell during the Korean War when his father was drafted into war, leaving him alone at school.
-Scrooge’s break up with his fiancee, Belle, happens during the height of the Disco period and the turbulent 1970s.
-The small counting house is replaced with a more appropriate small business for a successful 21st century business man, with a dozen overworked-under insured employees.
-Today’s technology obsessed, rampantly-busy, ignorant era is summarized in a series of huge music numbers at the top of the show.
+Work began in January of 2017 when the novel was studied.
+New themes applicable to today emerged and fresh scenes began taking shape.
+Modernizing the show meant Ebenezer Scrooge’s childhood fell during the Korean War, when his father was drafted into the military, leaving him alone at school.
+Scrooge’s break-up with his fiancee, Belle, happens during the height of the Disco period and the turbulent 1970s.
+The small counting house is replaced with a more appropriate small business for a successful 21st century businessman, with a dozen overworked, under-insured employees.
+Today’s technology-obsessed, rampantly-busy era is summarized in a series of huge musical numbers at the top of the show.
 Scrooge’s upper-middle-class loft means little when his self-imposed isolation leaves him alone with his guilt.
-Scrooge is visited by the ghost of Marley, his deceased colleague who was work-obsessed but in death learned the importance of generosity and compassion towards people.
-We each have moments in our life, both big and small, that have the capacity to define our character.
+Scrooge is visited by the ghost of Marley, his deceased colleague who was work-obsessed, but in death learned the importance of generosity and compassion toward people.
+We each have moments in life that have the capacity to define our character.
 These moments, if not lost, are part of God’s bigger plan and the calling He has on each of our lives.
-The beautiful redemptive power of this story that it is never too late, and nobody is too far gone to respond to God’s voice saying “choose me” whether audible or simply in small moments.
+The beautiful redemptive power of this story that it is never too late, and nobody is too far gone to respond to God’s voice saying, “Choose me.”

 The original novel by Charles Dickens was published in 1843 when Christmas, as we know it, was first beginning to emerge with all of the gift giving, trees, parties and carols.
 Up until then, it had only been observed as a religious holiday.
-This book capitalized on this new emergence and ultimately cemented the secular holiday as we now know it.
-Today it is just as important as it was then to have a glimpse of hope and reminder of the importance to keep Christmas in an era of social division and technological revolution where we are more connected yet simultaneously more alone.
+His book capitalized on this new emergence and ultimately cemented the secular holiday as we now know it.
+Today, it is just as important as it was then to have a glimpse of hope and a reminder of the importance of Christmas in this era of social division and technological revolution where we are more connected, yet simultaneously, more alone.

 December 8 & 15 at 7:00 PM & December 9 & 16 at 2:00 PM